zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

     for Pacemaker to disable the constraints around the fencing agents.
     This can make it easier to restore services to a running condition on one server while still working to rebuild the second.
-However, Intel® does not support Manager for Lustre* software installations that do not have fencing agents configured, so only use this process with caution, and only if required to support an emergency recovery.
+However, Intel® does not support Intel® Manager for Lustre* software installations that do not have fencing agents configured, so only use this process with caution, and only if required to support an emergency recovery.
 Once full service is restored, this configuration change must be